berndporr/pi-pico-freertos-starter/README.md

 ## Reference

-Check out the [FreeRTOS Kernel Book](https://github.com/FreeRTOS/FreeRTOS-Kernel-Book/blob/main/toc.md) to learn more about FreeRTOS and waht it offers.
+Check out the [FreeRTOS Kernel Book](https://github.com/FreeRTOS/FreeRTOS-Kernel-Book/blob/main/toc.md) to learn more about FreeRTOS and what it offers.